isomerpages/cris-precise/_for-collaborators/Resources/Data Access to PRECISE SG100K.md

 <ul data-tight="true" class="tight">
 <li>
 <p><strong><u>Access by public researchers in Singapore</u></strong>: PRECISE-SG100K will launch a 2<sup>nd</sup> Call for Proposals in first half of 2026 to provide early access to the PRECISE-SG100K resource of 100,000 participants dataset.
 This 2<sup>nd</sup> Call for Proposals is open only to Singapore public academic and clinical researchers.</p>
-<p>Please check the <a href="http://www.npm.sg" rel="noopener noreferrer nofollow" target="_self">PRECISE website</a> and newsletters regularly for updates on the 2<sup>nd</sup> Call for Proposals.
+<p>Please check the <a href="http://www.npm.sg" rel="noopener noreferrer nofollow" target="_self">PRECISE</a> website and newsletters regularly for updates on the 2<sup>nd</sup> Call for Proposals.
 Until then, PRECISE-SG100K is not actively accepting new research proposals.</p>
 <p></p>
 </li>
 <li>